 In areas such as Chicago, this plant is considered and even classified as an invasive species.

-While it isn’t very common to receive a bouquet of just baby’s breath, if you were to grow your own and wanted to care for cut baby’s breath in a vase, you should follow these instructions from everafterguide.com.
+While it isn’t very common to receive a bouquet of just baby’s breath, if you were to grow your own and wanted to care for cut baby’s breath in a vase, You’re going to want to check out these tips.

 How Long Does Baby’s Breath Last For?